vmware-tanzu-learning/shipkin-course/units/using-shipkin/epub/index.md

 The footer styling does not render well in EPUB readers, and it can mask important content, especially on smaller screens.
 The hidden content is inaccessible and useless within an EPUB reader.
-For these reasons, these non-essential elements should not be included in the EPUB output.
+For these reasons, these non-essential elements will not be included in the EPUB output.

 When you generate content in the context of a Gradle `epub` task